 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR NUTRIENTS IN THE NEWPORT BAY/SAN DIEGO CREEK WATERSHED

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Newport Bay as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Newport Bay as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Nutrient TMDLs for the Newport Bay/San Diego Creek.
-The compliance deadline of December 31, 2012 specified in the Basin Plan has passed.
+The compliance deadline of December 31, 2012, specified in the Basin Plan has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of nutrients in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 WQBELs for Nitrogen, Total

 Total Nitrogen is the sum of nitrate (NO3), nitrite (NO2), ammonia, and organic nitrogen.
+However, for the purposes of the following WQBELs, Total Nitrogen shall mean the sum of NO3, ammonia, and organic nitrogen.

 Daily Effluent Limitation – Discharges of runoff from MS4s into Reach 2 of San Diego Creek must not transport more than 5.5 pounds of total nitrogen per day to Newport Bay during non-storm conditions, subject to the following conditions:

-This effluent limitation only applies to flows less than 25 cubic feet per second (cfs) and those flows above 25 cfs that are not the result of precipitation.
+This effluent limitation only applies when the mean daily flow rate is less than 25 cubic feet per second (cfs) and when the mean daily flow rate is above 25 cfs but is not the result of precipitation.

 Flow must be measured in San Diego Creek at Culver Drive.

+The Daily Effluent Limitation is averaged on a yearly basis for days when the above conditions exist.

 Winter Effluent Limitation – Discharges of runoff from MS4s into San Diego Creek must not transport more than 55,442 pounds of total nitrogen into Newport Bay during each wet season.

-This effluent limitation applies to discharges between Oct 1 and Mar 31 of each year.
+This effluent limitation applies between October 1 and March 31 of each year.

-This effluent limitation applies to discharges where the mean daily flow rate in San Diego Creek is less than 50 cfs and to mean daily flow rates more than 50 cfs that are not the result of precipitation.
+This effluent limitation applies where the mean daily flow rate in San Diego Creek is less than 50 cfs and to mean daily flow rates more than 50 cfs that are not the result of precipitation.

+Flows must be measured in San Diego Creek at Culver Drive.

 Summer Effluent Limitation – Discharges of runoff from MS4s into San Diego Creek must not transport more than 16,628 pounds of total nitrogen into Newport Bay during the dry season.

-This effluent limitation applies to discharges between April 1 to September 30 of each year.
+This effluent limitation applies between April 1 to September 30 of each year and is measured at San Diego Creek at Campus Drive.

 WQBELs for Phosphorus, Total